MADANA-IO/madana-apiclient-go/docs/JsonV1OwnerReference.md

 NewJsonV1OwnerReferenceWithDefaults instantiates a new JsonV1OwnerReference object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetBlockOwnerDeletion

-`func (o *JsonV1OwnerReference) GetBlockOwnerDeletion() bool`

-GetBlockOwnerDeletion returns the BlockOwnerDeletion field if non-nil, zero value otherwise.

-### GetBlockOwnerDeletionOk

-`func (o *JsonV1OwnerReference) GetBlockOwnerDeletionOk() (*bool, bool)`

-GetBlockOwnerDeletionOk returns a tuple with the BlockOwnerDeletion field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetBlockOwnerDeletion

-`func (o *JsonV1OwnerReference) SetBlockOwnerDeletion(v bool)`

-SetBlockOwnerDeletion sets BlockOwnerDeletion field to given value.

-### HasBlockOwnerDeletion

-`func (o *JsonV1OwnerReference) HasBlockOwnerDeletion() bool`

-HasBlockOwnerDeletion returns a boolean if a field has been set.

 ### GetName